Hundreds rescued from California floodwaters in San Jose - ABC 36 News

 The water level rose at Lake Oroville for the first time since authorities ordered an emergency evacuation of 188,000 people more than a week ago after a damaged spillway caused major flooding concerns.

-The rains have saturated the once-drought stricken region and wreaked havoc for residents hit hard by the storms.
+The rains have saturated the once-drought stricken region and wreaked havoc for residents hit hard by the heavy rain.
 At least four people have died in the storms throughout the state in the last week.

 A motorist in Northern California was swept into a creek Saturday during another in the series of storms and drowned inside her car, the Los Angeles Times reported Tuesday.